illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 Sit back and watch: you are about to become a cloud-native Ops Engineer.

-If succesful, in the [Proxmox GUI Console](https://system41.rice.iit.edu:8006 "webpage for Proxmox GUI console") you will see two virtual machine templates a screen with a paper icon behind it and indicated by the red square.
+If successful, in the [Proxmox GUI Console](https://system41.rice.iit.edu:8006 "webpage for Proxmox GUI console") you will see two virtual machine templates a screen with a paper icon behind it and indicated by the red square.
 Virtual Machines are indicated by a little computer screen icon in the figure below.

 ![*Successful Packer Build*](./images/templates.png "image of templates being built")